consul alternatives and similar packages

 Key/Value Storage - A flexible key/value store enables storing dynamic configuration, feature flagging, coordination, leader election and more.
 The simple HTTP API makes it easy to use anywhere.

-Consul runs on Linux, Mac OS X, FreeBSD, Solaris, and Windows.
+Consul runs on Linux, macOS, FreeBSD, Solaris, and Windows and includes an optional browser based UI.
 A commercial version called Consul Enterprise is also available.

 Please note: We take Consul's security and our users' trust very seriously.
 If you believe you have found a security issue in Consul, please responsibly disclose by contacting us at [email protected].